JimmyIsmael/SpringBootTools/SpringJPA-FileDownloading - CSV/README.md

 # How to create a CSV and download it from Spring Controller.

-This project will give an example of how to create a XLSX file and download it from your spring controller.
+This project will give an example of how to create a CSV file and download it from your spring controller.

 ## What you need to run this project?